dmd-program/dmd-100/lessons/narrative/introduction.md

 In this lesson, you will complete the following:

-1. Read, watch, and listen to lesson topics and case studies
+1. Read, watch, and listen to lesson topics and media
 2. Reading assignment short reflections
 3. Two Activities
 4. Interactive story project